benvic7/benvic7/README.md

 ## My Current Project 🚀

-At Walmart Global Tech, I'm building a versioning tool to automate and revolutionize the deployment and update process for micro frontends to a shell UI.
+At Walmart Global Tech, I'm building a versioning tool that uses APIs to automate and revolutionize the deployment and update process for micro frontends to a shell UI.

 ## Get in Touch! 📞